Niranjana1009/Niranjana1009/README.md

 <p align="center">
   Turning caffeine, curiosity, and chaos into code.
-  Currently learning MERN and Java — one bug at a time 😄
+  Currently learning MERN, Java, and ML — one bug at a time 😄
 </p>

 ###